 Recipe Tips and Notes

-- The freezing point of tequila is about -100ºF while water freezes at 32ºF so the ratio of water to tequila is important.
-The margarita mix needs to get slushy but not frozen.
+- The freezing point of tequila is about -100ºF while water freezes at 32ºF, so the ratio of water to tequila is important.
+The margarita mix needs to be slushy, not frozen.

 - Use high-quality tequila and orange liquor.